 The review included checking what routes can be reached by gritters (access to some roads is narrowed by parked cars).
 Also, that a safe turning circle is available for the large gritting vehicles.

 Other arrangements are being looked in to for roads that are too narrow for gritters to access.
 This may include the use of the Council’s Safer, Cleaner, Greener service fleet.

 If you want to know how we decide where and when to grit, view the gritting infographic.

 In severe weather, snow clearing work is done with the following priority:

 Clearing and removing snow from roads depends upon the amount of snow and the conditions at any particular time.

 Over 600 salt bins have been checked and replaced where necessary across the Borough.
 This will help residents keep neighbourhood streets and paths clear of ice and snow.
-We will be placing 200 more salt bins before Christmas.
-Routes served by grit bins will also receive visits from grit vehicles, where possible.
-This will be when weather conditions are very severe and persistent.
 You can report bins that need to be refilled online.

 Please drive with care, to the road conditions and exercise caution during wintery weather.

 For more on how you can prepare for wintery conditions, read: Be prepared: stay winter wise [PDF 12787KB] .